greeny277/inductive_logic_programming/doc/notizen.md

 	$\theta' = \theta \cup \{v_j|u_j\}$.
 <!-- TODO Das stimmt so nicht.
 Siehe Muggleton S.265 -->

-The figure \ref{fig:refinement_operator} shows a refinement graph with some operators.
+Figure \ref{fig:refinement_operator} shows a refinement graph with some operators.
 The numeration of the operators is referring to the enumeration above.
 \begin{figure}[H]
 	\begin{center}